woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ### Step 1: Initial Analysis

-Normally I would jump straight to Python and the `scapy` package to explore packets as I have old timer's aversion to GUIs (back in my day it was all mainframes and punch-cards).
+Normally I would jump straight to Python and the `scapy` package to explore packets as I have an old-timer's aversion to clicking on things in GUIs (back in my day it was all unix and ytalk and pine-mail).

 A teammate was wireshark-savvy and kindly schooled the boomer.
 So we opened the `data.pcap` file in Wireshark.

-After first checking `Statistics > Conversations` with no joy, a cursory scroll through the packets saw something odd in the DNS packet in light blue here:
+After first checking `Statistics > Conversations` with no joy, a cursory scroll through the traffic saw something odd in a DNS packet in light blue here:

 ![BitByBit1](https://github.com/user-attachments/assets/ee8311df-1d3e-40a2-9e75-ab432570428d)